 This study on supply chain was guided by the organizational theory (covering both descriptive theory and normative theory) that incorporates flows of goods, services between organizations from raw materials, and production to end-user consumption.
 The information theory also was adopted to define the transmission, processing, extraction and utilization of information.
 Thus, information was thought of as the resolution of uncertainty during supply chain.
-As researchers supported it, a supply chain is a borderless, value net, and coordinated operations network of multi-organizational relationships within integrated processes across the borderlines of the individual firms (Kummer,S. et al., 2020).
+As researchers supported it, a supply chain is a borderless, value net, and coordinated operations network of multi-organizations built up by sovereign organisations owning their established inter-organizational relationships within integrated processes across the borderlines of the individual firms (Kummer,S. et al., 2020).
 A descriptive type theory explains the nature of the relationship among sub-systems of the organisation and its environment.
 The normative theory helps to suggest and describes how things can or should be done with conditions identified by descriptive theory to improve the organisation and hence attain profitability, efficiency, and effectiveness.